Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description includes redundant phrases like 'Operation: Create.
+The description contains redundant and boilerplate phrases ('Operation: Create.
 Subject: ServiceBinding.
-Will be useful for creating service binding.'
-These could be removed to improve conciseness.
-The core message is in the last two sentences.
+Will be useful for creating service binding.') that add no value.
+The effective content is only in the last two sentences, making it wasteful and poorly structured.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.